Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 - Are You Teaching These Life Skills Your Child Needs in Adulthood?

-Don’t forget: Join my newsletter and download these sample worksheets below—at no cost to you:
+Don’t forget: Join my newsletter and sign up for Better Parenting 5-Day Challenge today—at no cost to you: